DevicePush/TiDevicePush/README.md

 With this ID you can send notification from your server.

 ### To manager a notification received
-You can manage notifications received with the next method
+You can manage notifications received with the next method.
 ```js
 Ti.App.addEventListener('notificationReceived', function(evt){
 	// evt.data.message,